-Columbus Day is a U.S. holiday that commemorates the landing of Christopher Columbus in the Americas in 1492, and Columbus Day 2019 occurs on Monday, October 14.
+Columbus Day is a U.S. holiday that commemorates the landing of Christopher Columbus in the Americas in 1492, and Columbus Day 2019 is on Monday, October 14, 2019.
 It was unofficially celebrated in a number of cities and states as early as the 18th century, but did not become a federal holiday until 1937.
 For many, the holiday is a way of both honoring Columbus’ achievements and celebrating Italian-American heritage.
-But throughout its history, Columbus Day and the man who inspired it have generated controversy, and many alternatives to the holiday have proposed since the 1970s.
+But throughout its history, Columbus Day and the man who inspired it have generated controversy, and many alternatives to the holiday have proposed since the 1970s including Indigenous Peoples' Day.

 Later that October, Columbus sighted Cuba and believed it was mainland China; in December the expedition found Hispaniola, which he thought might be Japan.
 There, he established Spain’s first colony in the Americas with 39 of his men.